 The first question to ask yourself is: how much weight will the ramp need to support?
 You’ll need to add up the weight of the wheelchair, the person using it, and sometimes a caregiver or extra equipment.

-Most home ramps can handle between 600 to 1,000 pounds.
 However, if you’re using a power wheelchair or scooter, which tend to be heavier, you might need a heavy-duty option with a higher weight limit.
-Always check the manufacturer’s specifications and choose a wheelchair ramp that exceeds your needs rather than just meeting them.

 2. Ramp Length and Slope